almusaddar/almusaddar.github.io/resources.md

 ## Books

 1. The Phoenix project.
+1. Competing with Unicorns.
 1. Infrastructure as a Code.
+1. Site Reliability Engineering
 1. Terraform up and running.
+(1st and 2nd)
 1. Ansible for DevOps.
+1. Kubernetes up and running